Student Expectations

 LANGUAGE

 Staff will correct students who use profane language.
-If the profane language persists, the Vice-Principal will meet with the student and make contact with home.
-If the profanity still persists, a meeting with the parent/guardian will be arranged, which will lead to either a resolution or suspension.
+If the profanity still persists, a meeting with the parent/guardian will be arranged.
+Racist and homophobic language will NOT be tolerated in any capacity.

 SMOKING